cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ## Protobuf

-**Protobuff** (for "Protocol Buffers") is an open-source, cross-platform data format developed by Google.
-It helps serliaize structured data and assists with program communication in networks or when storing data.
+**Protobuf** (for "Protocol Buffers") is an open-source, cross-platform data format developed by Google.
+It helps serialize structured data and assists with program communication in networks or when storing data.

 <HighlightBox type="tip">

-If you want to get more accustumed to Protobuf, a look at the [official documentation](https://developers.google.com/protocol-buffers) helps dive deeper and offers guides and tutorials.
+If you want to get more accustomed to Protobuf, a look at the [official documentation](https://developers.google.com/protocol-buffers) helps dive deeper and offers guides and tutorials.

 Also take a look at the [section on this platform on Protobuf](../academy/2-main-concepts/protobuf.md).